-- 4.1 Shares will be issued in larger and smaller denominations.
-There are 1,000 smaller denomination shares to each larger denomination share.
-Smaller denomination shares represent what, in other terms, might be called fractions of a larger share and have proportionate rights. - 4.2 The Share Classes presently available are set out in the details in Appendix 1.
-Further Share Classes may be made available in due course, as the ACD may decide. - 4.3 The minimum initial investment, subsequent investment and holding requirements for each Share Class is set out in Appendix 1.
-These limits may be waived at the discretion of the ACD.

-- 4.4 All shares issued by the Company at present will be Income Shares or Accumulation Shares.
+- 4.1 The Share Classes presently available are set out in the details in Appendix 1.
+Further Share Classes may be made available in due course, as the ACD may decide. - 4.2 The minimum initial investment, subsequent investment and holding requirements for each Share Class is set out in Appendix 1.
+These limits may be waived at the discretion of the ACD. - 4.3 All shares issued by the Company at present will be Income Shares or Accumulation Shares.

-- 5. Management and Administration
+5. Management and Administration

-- 5.1 Authorised Corporate Director
+5.1 Authorised Corporate Director

 - 5.1.1 The Authorised Corporate Director of the Company is Tutman Fund Solutions Limited which is a private company limited by shares incorporated in England and Wales under the Companies Act 1985.
-The ACD was incorporated on 30 July 1985 (Registered Company No 1934644).

-- 5.1.2 Registered Office and Head Office:
+The ACD was incorporated on 30 July 1985 (Registered Company No 1934644). - 5.1.2 Registered Office and Head Office: